joaogmmoreira/joaogmmoreira/README.md

 <h1 align="center">Hi, I'm João Moreira :smiley:</h1>

 <h3 align="center">I'm passionate about learning and thus I never stopped studying</h3>

 - :telescope: I’m currently looking for a new job in technology area

-- 🌱 I’m currently learning Python and data scraping
+- 🌱 I’m currently working as a freelance software developer

 - 💬 Ask me about ReactJS, Redux or Restful API.
 I'm pleased to help you with